-- Helicobacter pylori (H. pylori) infection.
-Early research suggests that taking 60 drops of a preparation containing Brazilian green propolis daily for 7 days does not reduce H. pylori infection.
+- A digestive tract infection that can lead to ulcers (Helicobacter pylori or H. pylori).
+Early research shows that taking 60 drops of a preparation containing Brazilian green propolis daily for 7 days does not reduce H. pylori infection.

-- Thrush (oropharyngeal candidiasis).
+- Thrush.
 Early research suggests that using Brazilian green propolis extract four times daily for 7 days can prevent oral thrush in people with dentures.

-- Vaginal swelling (vaginitis).
+- Swelling (inflammation) of the vagina (vaginitis).
 Early research suggests that applying a 5% propolis solution vaginally for 7 days can reduce symptoms and improve quality of life in people with vaginal swelling.